Mattabyte/ComfyUI-SecureApiCall/README.md

 ## A Note on Security

-99.99% of the time, you should use the prefix '$ENV.<Some_Variable_Name>' to access the environment variables.
+99.99% of the time, you should use the prefix '$ENV.<Some_Variable_Name>' to access the environment variables for the api_url and api_auth fields.
 This keeps your secrets out of the metadata of the output.

 **IF YOU DO NOT ADD THE --disable-metadata FLAG TO COMFYUI, THIS _WILL_ SPILL SECRETS IN THE METADATA OF THE OUTPUT.**
 **You must ensure that the metadata is not attached to _any_ outputs, as some nodes will not respect the --disable-metadata flag and will attach their own metadata.**